canonical/kernel-docs/docs/tutorial/crank-your-first-kernel.md

 git pull
 ```

-If the command completes successfully, you've got the latest version of cranky.
+Once the command completes successfully, you've got the latest version of cranky.

 ## Download current version of kernel